LevNut/ku-polls/README.md

 ## Description

-A web application created for KU students that used to create poll and survey.
+A web application created for KU students that is used to create poll.

 ## Link